tum-pbs/pbdl-book/supervised-discuss.md

 ![Divider](resources/divider2.jpg)

-## Supervised Training in a nutshell
+## Supervised training in a nutshell

 To summarize, supervised training has the following properties.